jerturowetz/notes/cheat-sheets/docker.md

 ## useful commands

-    docker images               # shows images existing on host system docker ps                   # show active containers
+    docker run hello-world      # Run and build a test image docker images               # shows images existing on host system docker ps                   # show active containers
     docker ps -a                # show all containers

-    docker run hello-world      # Run and build a test image
+    docker run -i -t imagename somethingtoinstallorrun

+what are -i and -t flags for docker command

+## messing with docker hub thingy

+index.docker.io

+docker pull imagename
+docker push imagename

+## Saving images

+    docker diff ID              # see diffs on container vs original state docker commit ID NAME       # commit the container as a new image _(convention for name is username/name_

 ## `docker-machine`